redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Version|v1.0.0
 Description|http://test-network-function.com/testcases/lifecycle/pod-recreation tests that a CNF is configured to support High Availability.
 First, this test cordons and drains a Node that hosts the CNF Pod.
 Next, the test ensures that OpenShift can re-instantiate the Pod on another Node,  			and that the actual replica count matches the desired replica count.
 Result Type|normative
 Suggested Remediation|Ensure that CNF Pod(s) utilize a configuration that supports High Availability.
 Additionally, ensure that there are available Nodes in the OpenShift cluster that can be utilized in the event that a host Node fails.
 Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.2
+Exception Process|There is no documented exception process for this.
 #### pod-scheduling

 Property|Description